 In Appreciation of Dedicated Service

 Mary Chin Bufton (1925- ) started work in the Oakland Post Office in the mid-1940's.
-Mary received numerous promotions including Superintendent of Personnel and retired as a Postmaster after more than 40 years of service.
+She received numerous promotions including Superintendent of Personnel in the early 1950’s.
+Mary later transferred to Walnut Creek and after other promotions became Postmaster at Alamo, CA. She retired after more than 40 years of service.

 |William in Oakland PD Uniform|